 He holds a Master of Science in National Security and Resource Strategy with a focus on space, and where he earned three Eisenhower School Commandant’s awards for excellence in writing from the Eisenhower School.
 He also holds a Global Executive MBA from TRIUM, jointly conferred by the London School of Economics and Political Science, HEC Paris School of Management, and New York University’s Stern School of Business.

-Howard has commanded and served on teams whose combat contributions were recognized with four Presidential Unit Citations and two Joint Meritorious Unit Awards.
+Howard has commanded and served on teams whose combat contributions were recognized with five Presidential Unit Citations and two Joint Meritorious Unit Awards.

 He is an active volunteer within the community, a member of the Council on Foreign Relations and an Eagle Scout.